algo2t/alphatrade/README.md

 1. Search the problem you are facing is already asked by someone else.
 There might be some issues already there, either solved/unsolved related to your problem.
 Go to [issues](https://github.com/algo2t/alphatrade/issues) page, use `is:issue` as filter and search your problem. ![image](https://user-images.githubusercontent.com/38440742/85207058-376ee400-b2f4-11ea-91ad-c8fd8a682a12.png)
 2. If you feel your problem is not asked by anyone or no issues are related to your problem, then create a new issue.
 3. Describe your problem in detail while creating the issue.
-If you don't have time to detail/describe the problem you are facing, assume that I also won't be having time to respond to your problem.
+If you don‘t have time to detail/describe the problem you are facing, assume that I also won‘t be having time to respond to your problem.
 4. Post a sample code of the problem you are facing.
 If I copy paste the code directly from issue, I should be able to reproduce the problem you are facing.
 5. Before posting the sample code, test your sample code yourself once.
 Only sample code should be tested, no other addition should be there while you are testing.
 6. Have some print() function calls to display the values of some variables related to your problem.